ThisIsntTheWay/viac-wealth-getter-api/README.md

 # VIAC 3a Wealth Getter API
-API to get the wealth of a VIAC 3a account.
+API to get the wealth of a VIAC 3a account (based on [this](https://github.com/ThisIsntTheWay/viac-wealth-getter)).
 I use this in tandem with a Google sheet.

 ## Usage